Credit: Courtesy of BigStock

 The Koch Brothers are already deeply invested in Arizona politics and education.
-With the 2018 election season already in swing, it's certain the Brothers and their cronies will once again invest millions of dollars in Arizona races.
-That makes this a good time to step back and take a look at what they and other libertarians think of public education and, more specifically,
+With the 2018 election season already in swing, it’s certain the Brothers and their cronies will once again invest millions of dollars in Arizona races.
+That makes thisย a good time to step back and take a look at what they and other libertarians think of public education and, more specifically, publicย “government schools,” so we understandย what candidates whose campaigns are supported by the Brothers will advocate for if they’re elected.

-The Koch Brothers have invested in libertarian-themed outposts at University of Arizona and Arizona State University, and the state has upped the ante by adding $5 million worth of government funding for the centers in its recent budget.
+The Koch Brothers have invested in libertarian-themed outposts at University of Arizona and Arizona State University, and the state has upped the ante by addingย $5 million worth of government funding for the centers in its recent budget.
 The UA bastion, the Freedom Center, created a high school course favoring libertarian views on economics and politics which is currently being offered in four Southern Arizona school districts and a smattering of charter schools, all government funded institutions.
 Yet the Koch Brothers invested at least $1.8 million in defeating a 2012 ballot measure which would have increased K-12 funding by a billion dollars.
-The Brothers also invested at least $1.4 million in the 2014 gubernatorial campaign of Doug Ducey, who bills himself as the "education governor" but rejects any substantive increase in school funding.
+The Brothers also invested at least $1.4 million in the 2014 gubernatorial campaign of Doug Ducey, who bills himself as the “education governor” but rejects any substantive increase in school funding.

 What are the Koch Brothers’ views on education, and where do they come from?

-The Role of Government in Education, which put the idea of school vouchers on the map and added the term "government schools" to our political lexicon.
-Friedman laid out the economic justification giving parents money for their children's educations and letting them spend it where they wish.
-He didn't advocate for getting rid of public schools entirely, but he put them at the end of his list of schools, almost as an afterthought.
+The best place to start is with Milton Friedman, a Nobel Prize winning economist who is much revered by libertarians.
+In 1955, Friedman wrote The Role of Government in Education, which put the idea of school vouchers on the map and added the term “government schools” to our political lexicon.
+Friedman laid out the economic justification giving parents money for their children’s educations and letting them spend it where they wish.
+He didn’t advocate for getting rid of public schools entirely, but he put them at the end of his list of schools, almost as an afterthought.

 “Such schools [funded by vouchers] would be conducted under a variety of auspices: by private enterprises operated for profit, non profit institutions established by private endowment, religious bodies, and some even by governmental units.”

-His combination of "some" and "even" with schools run "by governmental units" shows he didn't think many of them would survive in a voucher-financed competition with the private sector.
+His combination of “some” and “even” with schools run “by governmental units” shows he didn’t think many of them would survive in a voucher-financed competitionย with the private sector.

 Friedman thought vouchers should be limited to the amount it costs to provide what he calls “general education for citizenship.”
 Though he didn’t define the term exactly, he was clearly thinking about the minimum education needed to survive in our society and participate in our democracy.
 Parents would have to pay for anything beyond “general education.”